dougeby/IntuneDocs/intune/certficates-pfx-configure.md

    * **Certificate template name** - The name of the template created earlier.
 Remember **Template name** by default is the same as **Template display name** with *no spaces*.
    * **Subject name format** - Set this option to **Common name** unless otherwise required.
    * **Subject alternative name** - Set this option to **User principal name (UPN)** unless otherwise required.
-   * **Extended key usage** - As long as you used the default settings in Step 10 in the [Configure certificate templates on the certification authority](#configure-certificate-templates-on-the-certification-authority) section (in this topic), add the following **Predefined values** from the selection:
+   * **Extended key usage** - As long as you used the default settings in Step 10 in the [Configure certificate templates on the certification authority](#configure-certificate-templates-on-the-certification-authority) section (in this article), add the following **Predefined values** from the selection:
       * **Any Purpose**
       * **Client Authentication**
       * **Secure Email**
-   * **Root Certificate** - (For Android Profiles) Lists the .cer file exported in Step 3 in the [Export the root certificate from the Enterprise CA](#export-the-root-certificate-from-the-enterprise-ca) section (in this topic).
+   * **Root Certificate** - (For Android Profiles) Lists the .cer file exported in Step 3 in the [Export the root certificate from the Enterprise CA](#export-the-root-certificate-from-the-enterprise-ca) section (in this article).

 5. Select **OK**, then **Create** to save your profile.
 6. To assign the new profile to one or more devices, see the article [How to assign Microsoft Intune device profiles](device-profile-assign.md).